Frequently Asked Questions

 Yes, you can.
 Everything we do is designed to be as joint-friendly as possible, and scalable to all levels of fitness and physical ability.
 Coach JP's original training background was (and Coach Julia's current emphasis is) primarily in post-rehab conditioning - that is, exercise for recovery from injury, surgery, etc., so we're comfortable working with just about anything you can bring to the table.

-As you'd expect, our Semi-Private Training is better suited to dealing with more major issues and/or getting you up to speed faster, so that's why we have everyone start with Semi-Private - the smaller group size and more individualized programming just lend themselves better to someone just starting out.
-After you and we are both confident that you're ready for our Small Group Training, then we're happy to have you there too!
+As you'd expect, our Semi-Private Training is better suited to dealing with more major issues and/or getting you up to speed faster, so that's why we have some people start with Semi-Private - the smaller group size and more individualized programming just lend themselves better to someone just starting out who needs more focused work.

 We just ask that you be willing to work hard and test your limits early and often, because we find that's the quickest path to improvement.
 If you're willing to commit to working hard, we can absolutely make training at The BTG work for you.